gitana/cloudcms-server/README.md

 - CLOUDCMS_CACHE_REDIS_PORT
 - CLOUDCMS_CACHE_REDIS_ENDPOINT

-### Virtual Host (single-tenant)
-If running in a non-virtualized host mode, you must specify the host name being served.
-The host name corresponds to the tenant slug that identifies the Cloud CMS tenant being served.

-- CLOUDCMS_VIRTUAL_HOST

-Suppose you set CLOUDCMS_VIRTUAL_HOST to "customer1.cloudcms.net".
-You can then run your application on localhost:3000 and any incoming requests will be handled for the tenant identified by <customer1>.

-This approach constrains your application to a single tenant.
-For multi-tenant support, see virtual hosting.

-### Virtual Hosting (multi-tenant)
+### Hosting Modes

-Virtual hosting allows the application server to discover incoming host names and map them to gitana credentials.
-You must provide the base domain to virtualize against (i.e. http(s)://<tenantSlug>.<domain>).
+The server supports three hosting modes: standalone, single virtual tenant, multiple virtual tenants

+#### Standalone

+By default, the server will start up in standalone hosting mode.
+This is intended for a standalone web application with a local gitana.json file.
+The incoming host name is considered to be irrelevant and all on-disk caching is done against a "local" virtual host.
+In essence, no matter what the host name is, the same virtual host is considered.

+In this mode, there is no support for virtual driver retrieval.
+You must supply the gitana.json locally.

+#### Single Virtual Tenant

+In single virtual tenant mode, all incoming request, no matter the host, are mapped to a single Cloud CMS tenant's application deployment.

+The virtual driver will retrieve the gitana.json for this tenant and maintain it over time.
+If the gitana.json API keys change on the server, they will be retrieved and used by the app server automatically.

+To use this mode, set the following:

+    CLOUDCMS_VIRTUAL_HOST

+This should be set to the host of the Cloud CMS application deployment.

+#### Multiple Virtual Tenants

+In multiple virtual tenants mode, all incoming requests have their incoming hosts considered.
+Each host may describe a different Cloud CMS application deployment.
+For N hosts, there will be N Cloud CMS application instances.
+This mode is intended for cases where you wish to have a single application support N customers.

+To use this mode, set the following

-- CLOUDCMS_VIRTUAL_HOST_DOMAIN
+    CLOUDCMS_VIRTUAL_HOST_DOMAIN

-For example, if you set CLOUDCMS_VIRTUAL_HOST_DOMAIN to "cloudcms.net", then hosts will be resolved and handled for incoming requests like:

-    customer1.cloudcms.net
-    customer2.cloudcms.net

-Cloud CMS will connect to the API using the virtual driver credentials to retrieve the proper gitana.json file.
-Assets are cached on disk per virtual host and reused on subsequent requests.
+This should be set to a suffix domain that is wildcarded against.
+For example, if you set it to "company.com", then any incoming requests for "<subdomain>.company.com" will be served.
+Each request will check with Cloud CMS to make sure it has the proper gitana.json pulled down for the Cloud CMS application deployment with that host.
+Each host maintains it's own location on disk and is served back via virtual hosting.

 ### Stores
 For every request, underlying persistence stores are applied that automatically configure to read and write objects